radiofreejohn/xattrkv/README.md

 If you create a store, then delete it, Mac OS seems to remember key names for that file (maybe not forever?) but doesn't keep any values.

+If you do a directory listing in a directory where you stored lots of keys, it will take a long time.

 Copying the file off the system won't also copy the extended attribute data.